leobudima/elogii-blog/content/using-delivery-management-software-in-construction.md

 ### Analyze Productivity

-Delivery management software operates using cloud technology.
+Delivery management software operates using [**cloud technology**](https://www.gartner.com/en/information-technology/insights/cloud-strategy).

 Because of that, it collects a lot of data.